KeshavChawla/Keshav-Website/src/data/blog/magic-mirror-guide.md

      style="max-height: 700px; display: flex;" />
 </div>

 In July of 2017, I stumbled across <a href="https://youtu.be/sh2EJzplkpM" target="_blank">this video</a> by Ryan Nelwan where he showcases his custom made touchscreen smart mirror.
 It immediately inspired me to make my own smart mirror-based off the MagicMirror² platform.
-This post is my journey through the process and.
+This post is my journey through the process and a guide to help you make your own smart mirror.

 | ![Ryan Nelwan’s Touchscreen “PANL” Mirror](/assets/images/magic-mirror-panl.png 'Ryan Nelwan’s Touchscreen “PANL” Mirror') |
 | :------------------------------------------------------------------------------------------------------------------------: |